2018-2019 Visiting Research Fellowships

-Applicants can apply to spend 1 month (4-5 weeks) at SIMS between July 1, 2017, and June 30, 2018.
+Applicants can apply to spend 1 month (or a minimum of 4 weeks) at SIMS between July 1, 2018, and June 30, 2019.
 Project proposals should demonstrate that the Libraries’ premodern manuscript resources are integral to proposed research topics.
-Two fellowships with a stipend of $5000 each will be awarded this year.
+Three fellowships with a stipend of $5000 each will be awarded this year.

 Recipients will be expected to conduct their research at SIMS, excluding short research trips in support of the proposed project to nearby institutions.
 Proposals with a digital component are encouraged though not required.

 Fellowships are open to all scholars living outside of the Philadelphia area.
 Applicants must have completed a Ph.D. or an equivalent professional degree by the time the fellowship begins.
 Independent scholars with a substantial record of achievement are encouraged to apply.
 Collaborative projects will also be considered, though the $5000/month stipend will be shared among collaborators.
 Applicants who have not completed a Ph.D. at the time of application must have a letter from their dissertation advisor(s) stating that the degree will be completed prior to the applicant’s proposed dates of the fellowship.